larpo1/lavanda-website/src/pages/features/channel-manager.md

   - imageAlign: img-right
     image: /img/multi-channel.png
     imageClasses: box-shadow
-    titleContent: Full content API integrations
+    titleContent: Integrate everything, with APIs
-    textContent: "Push all property content to automatically, from a single, powerful onboarding toolset.
-Sync bookings, blocks and available date, pricing, property content, booking policies and more. "
+    textContent: There’s no need to post different amenities and information across different channels, with Lavanda PMS.
+You can post all property content, automatically, from a single, powerful property onboarding experience.
+      Sync bookings, blocks and available dates, pricing, imagery, booking policies and more, with just a few clicks.
 tags:
   - Channel Manager
 description: Lavanda Channel Manager is enables seamless multi-channel